GTA MUSIC Department

 Job Description

-• Participation in appropriate training ? including mandatory courses/sessions (e.g. courses, induction sessions).
+• Participation in appropriate training ? including mandatory courses/sessions and/or induction sessions.

 • Delivery of agreed package of teaching activities to a high standard, under the direct supervision of a member of academic staff.
-These activities may include seminars, classes, tutorials, lab sessions, other small group work to develop student skills, demonstration for experiments/techniques in lab-based science and computing, and/or mentoring support for UG or PGT project work.
-Students will not normally be involved in lecturing, but in some cases may be asked to lead lectures if the topic falls within their specialist field.
-Students will need to meet regularly with the convenor of the module.
+These activities may include seminars, classes, tutorials, lab sessions, other small group work to develop student skills, and/or mentoring support for UG or PGT project work.
+GTAs will not normally be involved in lecturing, but in some cases may be asked to lead lectures if the topic falls within their specialist field.
+GTAs will need to meet regularly with the convenor of the module.

 • Careful and proportionate preparation for teaching activities.
 In some instances, materials will be provided by departments/ faculties.

-• Marking and assessment (formative and summative) under supervision of module leaders or other appropriate academic staff.
+• Marking and assessment (formative and summative) under supervision of module convenors or other appropriate academic staff.

 • Provision of timely and useful formative and summative feedback to students, holding weekly office hours or similar to provide students with opportunities for face-to-face meetings, and providing feedback and guidance via e-mail where needed.